 The Early Music Singers is a small choir led by Dr. William Mahrt specializing in Medieval, Renaissance, and early Baroque vocal music.
 Participation is open to both students and community members.

-You may also contact Professor Mahrt directly to schedule an audition: firstname.lastname@example.org
+Or contact Professor Mahrt directly to schedule an appointment: firstname.lastname@example.org.

 We rehearse Tuesday evenings from 7:30 to 9:30pm.

 1. This is chamber music; each person makes so significant a contribution to the whole that his or her absence affects the sound and shape of the pieces.
 Moreover, with a whole concert to prepare in about eight rehearsals, every rehearsal represents significant progress on the pieces, including pronunciation of texts, translation of texts, securing accurate reading of the parts, and achieving a balance between the voices.
 Therefore, I urge you not to excuse yourself from a rehearsal, except for absolutely essential reasons.
 This includes not scheduling anything avoidable against a rehearsal.